 Conniel received her law degree from the University of Virginia School of Law and her Bachelor of Arts, cum laude, in Government, with a concentration in International Relations, from Cornell University.
 Conniel is admitted to practice law in Pennsylvania.

 Director of Operations, True Costs Initiative

-Peggy recently joined the TCI team as the Director of Operations to help strengthen TCI’s operational and administrative infrastructure.
+Peggy joined the TCI team in Fall 2021 as the Director of Operations to help strengthen TCI’s operational and administrative infrastructure.
 She has a deep respect, admiration, and appreciation for environmental and social services, and she is excited for the opportunity to support TCI’s work.

 Peggy started out as a teacher, which cultivated her interest in social justice at the intersection of housing and education.
 She worked for The Community Builders, an affordable housing nonprofit, where she managed the evaluation and operations for resident services.
 Prior to joining TCI, Peggy worked at Boston Public Schools to support principals and teachers in ensuring that English Learners receive quality services.
 Peggy holds a BBA from Emory University for Information Systems and Operations Management and an Ed.M. from Harvard University for Education Policy and Management.